 Step 1.
 Plug

-This step may sound simple, but you would be amazed as to how many people forget to plug their sink or basin!
+This step may sound simple, but you would be amazed at how many people forget to plug their sink or basin!
 This step ensures you don't lose anything down the drain, which can be a huge nuisance and add extra time and frustration to the job.

 Step 2.
 Tap Button

 After you have plugged your basin properly, it is now time to remove your tap button.
-Your tap button is the part that says 'hot' or 'cold' on it, and will need removing from the top of your tap.
+Your tap button is the part that says 'hot' or 'cold' on it and will need to be removed from the top of your tap.
 If you are finding it a little tricky, you may need a screwdriver to help you along.

 Step 3.
 Handle